whzd/thesis/notes/notes.md

 **Como surgiu ?**
 **Aplicações ?**

-"Information retrieval (IR) is finding material (usually documents) of an unstructured nature (usually text) that satisfies an information need from within large collections (usually stored on computers)."

 The discipline of information retrieval has developed automatic methods, typically of a statistical flavor, for indexing large document collections and classifying documents.

+The search for information is a human activity that was always present.
+The World Wide Web brought the commodity of searching information from within one's home, where before it was required to go to a place that stored said information, mainly libraries.

+Information Retrival (IR), as the name suggests, is the act of retriving information from a source, but this definition can be very broad.
+Christopher D. Manning et al. (cite) wrote on his book that Information Retrival is finding materials of an unstructured nature that satisfies an information need from within large collections.

+The IR systems can be arranged in three groups based on its scale.
+This groups are: Web search, personal information retrieval and institutional, and domain-specific search.

+The Web search

 ### Information Extraction